Buy Now (Affiliate Link) Buy on Amazon

 The book is very well-researched and well-documented.
 Nathan took great care in presenting the facts behind the Sybil case and treatment honestly and accurately rather than manipulating them to fit her own agenda as Dr. Wilbur seems to have done during the original case.
 There were moments throughout the book where I had issues with Nathan’s writing style, for example: she introduced the background of the author, Flora Schreiber, but then continues on discussing only Sybil and Dr. Connie Wilbur.
 The timeline was a bit disjointed in places and readers must be careful to pay attention while reading but it isn’t a book that readers will quickly lose interest in anyway.

 It’s a well-researched book on a very polarizing topic – is MPD a legitimate condition and did Sybil really have 16 personalities?
-People will either love or hate this book.
+You’ll have to decide for yourself after reading it.